 The M+ Sigg Collection

-The M+ Sigg Collection has formed a major part of M+ recent acquisitions.
+The M+ Sigg Collection forms a significant part of the M+ Collection.
 Comprising major works by artists from the late 1970s to the present, the Sigg Collection is recognised as the largest, most comprehensive and important collection in the world of Chinese contemporary art.
-Fitting in with the second tier of geographical priorities in our collecting strategies, it will function as one of the many "seeds" in developing the future collection of M+ for the construction of multiple narratives in documenting 20th-21st visual culture in the region.

 Read more about the M+ Sigg Collection.